Zagget/FlappyBird/README.md

 # FlappyBird

-Student Project made in unity for android.
+Student Project made in Unity for android.

 Tested on Android Studio: Pixel 8 Api33